yiwenshao/Chiredis/README.md

 If it compiles, then go to the next step.

-## install Chiredis
+## install hiredis-cluster

 use the command **make install** to install Chiredis.
 To verify that you have installed in successfully, go to the ./Demo directory, and use the following command to compile:
 **make**

-If the demos compile, then you have finished installing Chiredis.
+If the demos compile, then you have finished installing hiredis-cluster.

-## use Chiredis
+## use hiredis-cluster

-In the directory ./Demos, I provide you with some examples to show how to use Chiredis.
+In the directory ./Demos, I provide you with some examples to show how to use hiredis-cluster.